gimm/gulp-express/readme.md

 * `port` LiveReload server port.
 Default: 35729

 ### server.stop()
-Stop an instance of spawned server programmatically.
-Useful to run acceptence tests during CI process.
+Stop the instantiated spawned server programmatically.
+Useful to run acceptance tests during CI process.

 ### server.notify(event)
 Send a notification to the livereload server in order to trigger a reload on page.